 2. Other Sources of Protein and Carbohydrates Included In Your Diet

 The window of time following a workout is critical for consuming your recovery drink if you want to maximize its refueling and repairing benefits.
 However, it is also good to consider your diet as a whole, and think about how much protein and carbs you are getting in during other meal and snack times as well.
-If you tend to have a protein and carb heavy diet, then you are more likely to have enough in your glycogen stores to have “spare” protein and carbs that can assist your recover drink in protein synthesis and recovery.
-And even if you are not as concerned about the post run recovery phase, it is still a good idea to aim for snacks and small meals that have the 4:1 ratio of carbohydrates to protein.
+If you tend to have a protein and carb-heavy diet, then you are more likely to have enough in your glycogen stores to have “spare” protein and carbs that can assist your recovery drink in protein synthesis and recovery.
+And even if you are not as concerned about the post-run recovery phase, it is still a good idea to aim for snacks and small meals that have the 4:1 ratio of carbohydrates to protein.
 If you are a runner, chances are you have heard the rave around a simple glass of chocolate milk as excellent recovery fuel.
 Other great snack ideas include fruit and low fat or fat free Greek yogurt, peanut butter and toast or rice cakes (or a banana!), cottage cheese and grapes (don’t knock it ’til ya try it!), and an egg and cheese sandwich.

 3. Your Gender